kishore1919/linux_package_tutorial/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0